phanumat/Documentation/device-type-developers-guide/zigbee-primer.rst

 ZigBee Primer
 =============

-Before we start, lets take a look at a full ZigBee message as it would look in a SmartThings Device Handler.
+Before we start, lets take a look at a full ZigBee message as it would look in a PEA HiVE Device Handler.
 Then we’ll break up the message into its parts and dive into what each part means.
 Make sure you download the ZigBee Cluster Library as a reference for ZigBee message formatting and what is possible for each device.
 You can also see our :ref:`zigbee_ref` for more detailed descriptions of our library methods.